joez2450/sep10-freedom-project/blog/entry01.md

 ## Skills
 One Skill I learned while working on this blog is effective googling.
 During this task, a lot of googling was required.
 In order to gather important information efficiently, I had to think of ways to get better search results.
 I added words like "technology, impact, everyday life, and change" in my searches.
 From this method, I was quickly able to gather the information I needed regarding transportation.

 Another Skill I learned was organization.
 A lot of organization was also required during this blog.
-I gathered many links to websites regarding each topic.
-In order to know which link provided what information, I had to learn to organize the links into multiple sections.
-With this, it would save me time to access specific websites for my topic, and
+Before choosing my main topic, I gathered many links to websites regarding my list of topics to see which field was the best for me.
+To know which link provided what information, I had to learn to organize the links into multiple sections.
+With organized links, it saved me time to access specific websites for my topic.

 ## Summary
-I am excited to make a website focusing on Transportation/Travel.
+I am excited to make a website that is focusing on Transportation/Travel.
 My inspirtation started when I was a child.
 I was amazed to see all of the innovations in Transportation/Travel.

 [Next](entry02.md)